 Corey earned his B.S. degree in Administration of Justice from Southern Illinois University in 1991.
 In 1997 he earned his M.A. in Criminal Justice and Criminology from the University of Texas at Arlington.
 He has five years of experience as a police officer and 18 years’ experience in corporate security.
 His current role is the Americas Regional Security Manager at Texas Instruments in Dallas, Texas.
 His current duties focus on executive security, investigations, security system design, access control, security surveys, and guard force management.
 Corey also serves as an adjunct instructor at the University of North Texas in Denton, Texas.

 Rod is the Co-Founder and former Chairman of the ISCPO.
-Currently, Rod is the Managing Partner for Optic Risk Solutions in Dallas, Texas.
-Prior to Optic Risk Solutions, Rod was the Executive Director for D & L Protective Services.
+Currently, Rod is the Vice President of Protective Services for D & L Protective Services.
 He has served in executive loss prevention and security positions with companies such as Pinkerton Consulting and Investigations, Blockbuster Entertainment and Loomis Fargo.
 He served seven years in the United States Navy and also worked as an adult probation officer for the State of Texas.
 Rod has a bachelor’s degree in criminal science and has completed graduate work in criminal psychology.
 He has published articles in several professional periodicals.
 Additionally, he has written a book entitled A Manager’s Guide to Workplace Violence.
 His specialties include internal theft, investigations, active shooter, workplace violence and program development.
 Rod has been a guest speaker on subjects such as security for houses of worship, internal theft, armed robbery, executive protection, workplace violence and other topics.
 He is a graduate of the Dallas FBI Citizens Academy.
 Rod serves on the advisory board to the University Of North Texas School Of Criminal Justice.